-CFA Result 2017 for exam held in December has been announced on January 23, 2018.
-Result of CFA 2017 indicates whether performance meets minimum passing score.
-On declaration of CFA Result, status of Pass or Did Not Pass is shown.
-Topic area performance summary in CFA Level I, II, III Result is also there in exam result highlighting areas of strengths and weaknesses.
-In case of Level III candidates, topic area performance is presented separately for essay and item set.
-Do not pass candidates are divided into score bands which is also conveyed in result.
-Get here CFA 2017 Result and related details such as performance report, band.
+CFA Result 2018 for exam held in June and December will be announced on official website.
+The result of CFA 2018 indicates whether performance meets minimum passing score.
+On declaration of CFA Result the status of Pass or Did Not Pass is shown.
+Topic area performance summary in CFA Level I, II, III Result will also there in exam result highlighting areas of strengths and weaknesses.
+In case of Level III candidates, topic area performance will be presented separately for essay and item set.
+Do not pass candidates will be divided into score bands which will also be conveyed in the result.
+Get here CFA 2018 Result and related details such as performance report, band.

 Significance of CFA Results

-- CFA Level 1 Result 2017 – Level 1 tests candidates on knowledge of ethical and professional standards.
-Result of CFA Level 1 2017 indicates whether passed or not.
+- CFA Level 1 Result 2018 – Level 1 tests candidates on knowledge of ethical and professional standards.
+The result of CFA Level 1 2018 indicates whether passed or not.
 If passed, then the candidate can start preparing for Level 2.

-- CFA Level 2 Result 2017 – A pass in Level 2 makes one eligible for Level 3 exam of CFA Institute.
-It indicates knowledge in asset valuation, application and analysis.
+- CFA Level 2 Result 2018 – A pass in Level 2 makes one eligible for Level 3 exam of CFA Institute.
+It indicates knowledge in asset valuation, application, and analysis.

 Understand CFA Exam Result

 CFA Institute Board of Governors set minimum passing score for each level.
 This ensures fairness for candidates as it looks into difficulty level every time.
 MPS data is not revealed.

 The summary shows topics covered in the exam and what maximum points could be earned in it.
 Then it indicates score range (≤50%, 51%–70%, or >70%) in which candidate’s score falls.